Independent advice: An oxymoron?

 There are a number of regular practices that make recruiters successful.
 Is it some sort of mystery formula?
 It’s not a mystery at all.
 It’s just a matter of following some basic principles and work habits.

-Sometimes I’d find myself struggling in my early years in search.
+Sometimes I found myself struggling in my early years in search.
 I’d sit down with my boss to get his advice and I’ll never forget his wise words, “Go back to your basics”.
 It always proved successful.

-Turn conversations into candidates: Now that you have gotten someone on the phone you need to determine if he is a potential fit for the organization and job.
-Do you want him to interview?
+- Turn conversations into candidates: Now that you have gotten someone on the phone you need to determine if s/he is a potential fit for the organization and job.
+This often takes hours if you do retained work as I do.
+Many, if not most, contingent/corporate recruiters take 15-30 minutes to decide if the person is worthy to send to the hiring manager.
+Do you want him/her to interview?
 Remember the first rule of Sales 101; Ask questions about their needs and wants and show them how you can help.
 You may be interested in him, but he may not be interested in you.
+(Think dating)

-Interview preparation: Be sure the candidate knows who he’s interviewing with, what the job expectations are, how long/how many interviews will be taking place, and what the entire process may look like.
-Set proper expectations of the interview process.
+- Interview preparation: Be sure the candidate knows who he’s interviewing with, what the job expectations are, how long/how many interviews will be taking place, and what the entire process may look like.
+Set proper expectations for the interview process.

-Stay in communication: Be sure you provide interview feedback in a timely manner and communicate next steps.
-Keeping a candidate in the dark will not elicit good will.
+- Stay in communication: Be sure you provide interview feedback in a timely manner and communicate the next steps.
+Keeping a candidate in the dark will not elicit goodwill.

-Follow up: After the offer is signed, place a call or send a note to the candidate congratulating him on joining the company.
+- Follow up: After the offer is signed, be sure to have your hiring manager place a call or send a note to the candidate congratulating him on joining the company.
 Tell him how excited you are to have him joining the team.
 This little act will go a long way.

 Moral of the story